ltaulell/HPC_toolset/README.md

 build a CSV list, from cluster's nodes, of firmware revisions and PSIDs, when upgrade time as come...
 Ease the choice of firmware images for download and burn.

+### map_GUID.py

+Create a 'GUID hostname' map file, for use with Infiniband topological tools.

+### add_newhosts

+two script used to add batch of hosts to general config(s).

 ## More to come...